-We account for certain of our Affiliate investments under the equity method of accounting.
+For certain of our Affiliates, where we own a minority interest and have the ability to participate in decision making, we apply the equity method of accounting.
 Accordingly, we evaluate these investments for impairment by assessing whether the fair value of the investment has declined below its carrying value for a period considered to be other than temporary.
 Additionally, we would consider the magnitude of any decline in market value and the expected holding period of the investment.

 If we determine that a decline in market value below our carrying value is other than temporary, an impairment charge would be recognized in the Consolidated Statements of Income to write down the carrying value of the investment to its fair value.
-In the fourth quarter of 2006, we completed our evaluation of investments accounted for under the equity method and no impairment was identified.
+In the fourth quarter of 2007, we completed our evaluation of investments accounted for under the equity method and no impairments were identified.

-Deferred Taxes
+Income Taxes